ykiu/gulp-svg-gallery/README.md

 ]);
 ```

+This will generate a static html named `svg-gallery.html` in the `path/to/your/desired/directory/`.

 ### Adding descriptions

-You can add description to each thumbanil.
+Optionally, you can add description to each thumbanil.

-Create a file with the same base name but with the extention `.txt` in the same directory that SVG's live in.
+In the directory that SVG's live in, create a file with the same base name as the SVG file but with the extention `.txt`.
 For example, if you have an SVG named `heart.svg`, you create a file named `heart.txt`, where you put description for `heart.svg`.
 `gulp-svg-gallery` automatically detects the description file and copies its content to the thumbnail page.